International and European Law Projects

 Launched in January 2008, the project was concluded in August 2011.
 The project assessed the impact of the increasing use of private military companies and security companies on situations of armed conflict.
 It examined the regulatory framework at national, European and international levels, with a view to ensuring improved complience with international humanitarian law and human rights.
 The project was a collaborative research project carried out by a consortium of seven European partners.

-Autonomy of International Organisation
+Autonomy of International Organisations

 Completed in April 2011 this research project aimed to engage with the idea of international organisations as autonomous entities, both in terms of control and influence over their membership and as independent actors in the international legal system.